 Many might think that these bands are only good for beginners, but they're not - Anyone can use them!
 They come in different resistance levels that range from extra light to extra heavy.
 So you can start with a light band and work your way up to a heavy resistance.
 The heavy resistance is pretty intense, any experienced lifter would benefit from adding these bands into their routine.

 How To Use Resistance Bands To Sculpt Legs

-They're the perfect tool for glute activation (or any other muscle groups).
-So after you foam roll and stretch, pick 2-3 glute activation exercises and perform at least 2 sets, and 10-15 reps for each set.
-Doing this will wake and fire up your glutes so they're ready to perform any exercise!
-The key is to perform the exercise slow and in control so you can really focus on your glutes to do most of the work.
+For example, short resistance bands are often used for glute activation.
+You can do this by picking 2-3 glute activation exercises and performing at least 2 sets, and 10-15 reps for each set.
+Doing this will wake and fire up your glutes so they're ready to perform any leg exercise!
+The key is to perform the exercise slowly and in control so you can really focus on your glutes to do most of the work.